Aftermath of World War II: Germany

 In the east, the Sudetenland reverted to Czechoslovakia following the European Advisory Commission's decision to delimit German territory to be the territory it held on 31 December 1937.
-Close to one-quarter of pre-war (1937) Germany was de facto annexed by the Allies; roughly 10 million Germans were either expelled from this territory or not permitted to return to it if they had fled during the war.
+Close to one-quarter of pre-war (1937) Nazi Germany was de facto annexed by the Allies; roughly 10 million Germans were either expelled from this territory or not permitted to return to it if they had fled during the war.
 The remainder of Germany was partitioned into four zones of occupation, coordinated by the Allied Control Council.
-The Saar was detached and put in economic union with France in 1947.
+The Saar was detached and put into economic union with France in 1947.
 In 1949, the Federal Republic of Germany was created out of the Western zones.
 The Soviet zone became the German Democratic Republic.